Soniaranvir/End-to-End-Data-Analytics-Project/README.md

 Added new fields like total revenue and customer IDs for enhanced analysis.

-🌄 Tableau Visualizations
+## 🌄 Tableau Visualizations

-Key Dashboards and Visualizations:
+Key Visualizations:

-Payment Methods Distribution

-A pie chart showcasing the proportion of transactions by payment method.
+Payment Methods Distribution: Pie chart showcasing the proportion of transactions by payment method.

-Category Ratings by Branch

-A bar chart comparing average ratings of categories across branches.
+Category Ratings by Branch: Bar chart comparing average ratings of categories across branches.

-Top Categories by Revenue

-A stacked bar chart displaying the revenue contribution of top-performing categories.
+Top Categories by Revenue: Stacked bar chart displaying the revenue contribution of top-performing categories.

-Seasonal Revenue Trends

-A line graph depicting quarterly revenue patterns to identify peak sales seasons.
+Seasonal Revenue Trends: Line graph depicting quarterly revenue patterns to identify peak sales seasons.

-Branch-Level Performance

-A map visualization highlighting branches based on revenue and customer satisfaction.
+Branch-Level Performance: Map visualization highlighting branches based on revenue and customer satisfaction.

-🌐 Lessons Learned
+## 🌐 Lessons Learned

 SQL is powerful for deriving detailed insights with precise queries like RANK and WINDOW functions.